christophergandrud/dpmr/README.md

 #### From the web

-Or you can install a package stored remotely using its URL.
+You can install a package stored remotely using its URL.
 In this example we directly download the gdp data package from GitHub using the URL for its zip file: